 TOP 250 tag cloud for SharePoint in 2016:

-Just for comparison and for info, here is tag cloud for TOP 250 tags from StackOverflow:
+Just for comparison and for the info, here is tag cloud for TOP 250 tags from StackOverflow:

 Now let’s see some interesting data around questions.